Earth Song Tiles: How our ceramic tiles are made

 Done!

 The carving rarely survives this process and is thrown into the clay scrap pile.
-We now have a master mold,

-one tile or several in the case of smaller accent and border tiles, will be made from this and another mold made from it.
+one tile or several in the case of smaller accent and border tiles,

-This will become the production mold and the master will only be used when it's necessary to make a new
+This will become the production mold and the master will only be used when it's necessary

-production mold due to wear or breakage.
+to make a new production mold due to wear or breakage.

 tile making10

 The tile making bench.
-A large heavy duty oak rolling pin is used to roll out slabs of wet clay to a specific even thickness
+A large heavy duty oak rolling pin is used

-on the canvas covered surface of the bench.
 Templates are used to cut the proper shape and size out of the slab to fit the mold.

 tile making